dealingwith/daniel-industries/_posts/2025-03-05-whats-the-situation-and-what-can-i-do-about-it.md

 > 1. I remind myself of a few things.
 > 1. I try to approach it with two specific tools in hand...

 It's rare to find such solid advice on the internet.
 I'll be returning to this post often.
 I've copied the entire thing to my Logseq notes.
-It's almost a detailed tenth step[^1].
+It's almost a detailed tenth step.
 (I referred to step three [here](/2025/02/06/i-have-hope/#step-3), which can be thought of as the initial big inventory.)

-[^1]: "Continued to take personal inventory and when we were wrong promptly admitted it."
+  *[tenth step]: "Continued to take personal inventory and when we were wrong promptly admitted it."